sensible-hq/sensible-docs/readme-sync/v0/welcome/cheat/draft-comments.md

             "method": {
-                "source_id": "_driver_name_raw", //target data is transformed from this already-extracted data "id": "split", //target data is substring in already-extracted data "separator": ", ", //split the target substring on commas "index": 1 // target is 2nd substring }
+                "source_id": "_driver_name_raw", //target data is transformed from this already-extracted data "id": "split", //target data is substring in already-extracted data "separator": ", ", //split the target on commas into substring array "index": 1 // target is 2nd element in substring array }
         }